 At the end of the day I enter the data in a simple Django app I hacked together (I run it locally).
 I use this app to generate reports and analyze the data I have:

 Naturally, I’d like to have one single app for all my time tracking purposes.
 I couldn’t find one Mac application that works the way I want and generates the reports I care about.
 Even Hamster doesn’t generate the reports I want; when I was using it I’d export the data and use a Python script to generate reports.
-I’ll probably develop my own application.
-EDIT: Kala, my time tracking app is available!

 I’m fully aware that time is not the only metric; what counts is results.
 But tracking my time has been beneficial, not intrusive and it helps with procrastination and focus.
 Usually I don’t like to say how much time I’ve spent on things because, in my experience, people who don’t track time don’t have the slightest idea of how long things may take (specially for long projects) and may misinterpret the data (if I tell you how long I’ve spent building my first product you’d flip out 😉